getchip/PocketCHIP-Docs/source/includes/_welcome-to-pocketchip.md

 Once PocketC.H.I.P. is ready you will see a series of slides showing the PocketC.H.I.P. basics.
 Use the **right arrow key** or **tap the right side of the screen** to advance forward in the slideshow.

 Once you have clicked through the basics, you will see a screen with six icons.
-This is the HOME screen.
+This is the **Home Screen**.

 ![Annotated HOME screen](images/home.jpg)